‘Uttar Pradesh, Prerak Pradesh’: The Use of Teacher Learning Material to achieve Foundational Literacy and Numeracy

 Under Mission Prerna, the Government of Uttar Pradesh, will be providing each school with the following to create print-rich classrooms:

-10 conversation charts (see illustration 2)
+a) 10 conversation charts (see illustration 2)

 Conversation charts are essentially visuals of everyday, routine things which children can interpret and hold conversations or discussions about.
 They are developed keeping in mind the socio-cultural surroundings and economic backgrounds of the children.